 - Vulnerability scans are ran during the product development cycle and reported issues addressed

 - Time is allotted during each release cycle to include security updates, patches, and fixes

 - Internal response plans to assess critical vulnerabilities (like Shellshock), reported external vulnerabilities, and reported customer vulnerabilities via your own internal scans

-If you’ve got any questions about how LEM security is maintained, or any features we might have missed, let us know – another part of security is recognizing that our processes must be constantly improved.
+If you’ve got any questions about how SEM security is maintained, or any features we might have missed, let us know – another part of security is recognizing that our processes must be constantly improved.